fongc123/notes/Data Visualization/Design Tasks.md

 A target refers to the subject of a visualization <u>task</u>.
 All data possess trends, outliers, and features, where one attribute (variable) or multiple attributes can be analyzed.
 Specific to network and spatial data are topologies and shapes respectively.

+## Interaction Design

+<span style = "color:lightblue">Interactions</span> can be implemented to handle the increasing complexity of a dataset.
+- <span style = "color:lightblue">manipulate</span>: change view
+- <span style = "color:lightblue">facet</span>: facet across multiple views
+- <span style = "color:lightblue">reduce</span>: reduce items or attributes in a single view

+Additionally, new data can be derived to show insights within the same view.

+### Manipulate

+Automatic? manual?

+Manual $\rightarrow$ change encoding, parameters, arrangement or ordering,